Join Our Facebook Group: Burlington Lawn Bowling Club

 The Burlington Lawn Bowling Club (BLBC) is a not for profit sports club located in the heart of Burlington, Ontario.
 The club is a member of District 5 of the Ontario Lawn Bowling Association (OLBA).
 The facilities are accessible to all members of society that wish to participate in both fun or competitive venues.
 For those looking for more of a social option, you can join in on many of the non bowling activities.

-Once the pandemic has been resolved, the club invites you to join us for lively social interaction and mild exercise on the "GREEN" and we invite and encourage non-members to play as our guests.
+The club invites you to join us for lively social interaction and mild exercise on the "GREEN" and we invite and encourage non-members to play as our guests.
 Free lessons and loaner equipment are available Wednesday evenings at 7:00pm for all who are interested in learning this sport - Please wear flat soled shoes, eg. Running shoes.
 Guests may also use club bowls for a small fee.
 The club policies are subject to change and may be impacted by local and provincial health requirements.
 You are directed to contact the drawmaster on site in order to obtain the latest information.

 BLBC has two regulation-size greens of 8 rinks each.
 Bowling occurs virtually every day of the week during our operating season, usually in the afternoons and evenings.
 In addition, for the competitive bowler, the club also hosts numerous "Open Tournaments" and District & Provincial Championships throughout the year.
 For your enjoyment, the club is licensed for beer and wine service.